canonical/charm-relation-interfaces/interfaces/connect_client/v0/README.md

 - In case it requires a connector library, it should provide the URL of this resource via `plugin-url` parameter on the requirer side.
 All the required files should be packaged into a single Tarball and served at the provided endpoint.
 The only requirement here is that the `plugin-url` should be accessible by the Kafka Connect provider.
 - In case a connector library is not required (e.g. the case of MirrorMaker integrator), the requirer should fill the `plugin-url` with the sentinel value: `NOT-REQUIRED`.

+This interface is implemented in the [`data_interfaces`](https://charmhub.io/data-platform-libs/libraries/data_interfaces) library of the `data_platform_libs`.
+Moreover, requirer charms can use the [`kafkacl`](https://github.com/canonical/kafkacl) library which provides reusable code for Kafka Connect integrator charms.
+Developers are free to provide alternative libraries as long as they fulfil the behavioural and schematic requirements described in this document.

 ## Direction

 ```mermaid